Tetracycline: Side effects

 Caution should be exercised in long-term use when breastfeeding.
 Short-term use is safe; bioavailability in milk is low to nil.
 According to the U.S. Food and Drug Administration (FDA), cases of Stevens–Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme associated with doxycycline use have been reported, but a causative role has not been established.

 Pharmacology

 Mechanism of action

+Tetracycline inhibits the process of protein synthesis because it prevents aminoacyl tRNA (purple) from binding to the A site of the 30S subunit.

-Tetracycline inhibits protein synthesis by blocking the attachment of charged tRNA at the P site peptide chain.
+Tetracycline inhibits protein synthesis by blocking the attachment of charged tRNA at the P site of the ribosome.
 Tetracycline blocks the A-site so that a hydrogen bond is not formed between the amino acids.
-Tetracycline binds to the 30S and 50S subunit of microbial ribosomes.
-Thus, it prevents the formation of a peptide chain.
+Tetracycline binds to the 30S and 50S subunit of microbial ribosomes; It thus prevents the formation of a peptide chain.
 The action is usually not inhibitory and irreversible even with the withdrawal of the drug.
-Mammalian cells are not vulnerable to the effect of Tetracycline as these cells contain no 30S ribosomal subunits so do not accumulate the drug.
+Mammalian cells are not vulnerable to the effect of tetracycline, as these cells contain no 30S ribosomal subunits, and so do not accumulate the drug.
 This accounts for the relatively small off-site effect of tetracycline on human cells.